Excelsior7/gen_ai_for_business_course/README.md

 ## 1- SCRAPING

 ## Description
-This project allows you to scrape Google reviews for a specific establishment in a given city.
-The retrieved information includes comments, ratings, user names, and review dates.
-The script uses Selenium to navigate through the pages and interact with dynamic elements.
+This project allows you to scrape Google reviews for a specific establishment.
+The retrieved information includes comments, ratings, and review dates.
+The script uses a Google Review Scraper Actor (Apify) to navigate through the pages and interact with dynamic elements.

 ---